How to Help a Kid With a Childhood Speech Impediment

 “Parents should contact their child’s doctor to discuss the possibility of consulting with a certified speech-language pathologist if they are concerned about their child’s speech or language or notice any of the signs,” advises Potock.
-“Early intervention (EI) services for children birth to age three are available in every state in the U.S.A. and evaluations are free to low-cost, as is therapy, should the child qualify.”
+“Early intervention services for children birth to age 3 are available in every state in the U.S., and evaluations are free to low-cost, as is therapy, should the child qualify.”

 A certified speech-language pathologist can make speech therapy fairly entertaining for a child, and it’s an excellent chance for socialization.
 There is some homework so parents can practice good habits at home with their child, but it’s similar to the sort of games many parents already play with their children – memory games, sorting games, and reading.
 If a parent suspects their child is struggling with language, they shouldn’t wait to see what happens before they bring it up with a pediatrician.

 “Don’t wait,” cautions Potock.
 “The wider that gap grows, the longer the child will be in therapy.
 Parent proactively and talk to your child’s pediatrician about your concerns and he/she will guide you through the options.”